15 Different Types of Goat Breeds for Meat

 Although the Angora goats are primarily grown for their fiber, there is a question about whether the meat and milk they produce are high quality.

-It is necessary to skin Angora goats to harvest their meat, which is one of the reasons why most meat markets do not consider Angora goats to be acceptable for use in the production of meat.
+It is necessary to skin Angora goats to harvest their meat, which is one of the reasons why most meat markets do not consider Angora goats acceptable for use in meat production.

-Since prices paid for goat meat are on the bases of the weight per kilogram, this results in a significant loss for the producer because the weight of the skin accounts for 10–15 percent of the total carcass weight.
+Since prices paid for goat meat are based on the weight per kilogram, this results in a significant loss for the producer because the weight of the skin accounts for 10–15 percent of the total carcass weight.

-To procure meat, these goats are a viable option in regions where people can purchase them at a low cost.
+These goats are a viable option for procuring meat cheaply in regions where people can purchase them.
 The goats began in the region surrounding Ankara (then known as Angora).

 Their long, white fleece, which thickly covers the body from head to tail and down the legs to the knees or even below, was a primary factor in the selection process.